mdsol/head_chef/README.md

 ```

 #Usage
 Head Chef manages Chef Enviroments using [Berkshelf](https://github.com/berkshelf/berkshelf).
 Chef Server connections are made via [Ridley](https://github.com/RiotGames/ridley), and are controlled by a [`knife.rb`](http://docs.opscode.com/config_rb_knife.html) file, which should be located in a `.chef` directory.
-Head Chef will use the closest `.chef/knife.rb` found in its or its parents directories, identical to the Chef CLI tool [`Knife`](http://docs.opscode.com/knife.html).
+Head Chef will use the closest `.chef/knife.rb` found in its or its parents directories, identical to the Chef CLI tool [Knife](http://docs.opscode.com/knife.html).

 **Head Chef must be run in the root of a `git` repository.**

-_Note: It is up to the user to manage the Berksfile and Berksfile.lock_
+_Note: It is up to the user to manage the `Berksfile` and `Berksfile.lock`_
 ##Environment
 The following commands are under `head-chef env` and perform actions on Chef Environments.

-**By default, the Chef Environment used will match the current git branch.**
+**By default, the Chef Environment used will match the current `git` branch.**

 For example if the current git branch is `test`, these commands will be run against the Chef Environment named `test`, if it exists.